 If you are injured at work, you are eligible to file a workers’ compensation claim.
 You may be entitled to compensation for medical care, as well as temporary disability benefits that will give you supplemental payments for lost wages due to missed work.
 After you have filed a claim, your employer is responsible for giving the paperwork to their insurance carrier.
 As the injured worker, you are protected explicitly from retaliation or termination and must be given the time you need for treatment, therapy, and recovery.

 Employers are required to keep injured workers on through the duration of their workers’ compensation claim until a doctor certifies that they have achieved maximum medical improvement (MMI).
 MMI certification comes when the doctor or other medical professional declares that the person will not improve any further from the injury.
-Once this determination has been reached, the employer needs to evaluate the employee for return to work and must make “reasonable accommodations” to their schedule, work conditions, and duties, to allow the employee to return to their previous position.
+Once this determination has been reached, the employer needs to evaluate the employee for return to work.
+The employer must make “reasonable accommodations” to their schedule, work conditions, and duties, to allow the employee to return to their previous position.
 The employer should do all that they can to assist the employee in returning to work, if medically possible.

 What If My Employer Fires Me for Another Reason?